-On January 21, 2021, the lease for the premises at 17616 111 Avenue in Edmonton, Alberta was assigned to a new tenant operating a luxury, high-end car company.
-The previous tenant occupying the premises paid all deferred rent outstanding.
-The terms of the lease remained unchanged.
+In January 2021, the lease for the premises at 17616 111 Avenue in Edmonton, Alberta was terminated, and the REIT entered into a new long-term lease with Tesla Canada.
+The previous tenant occupying the premises paid all deferred rent outstanding under its Deferral Agreement and a lease termination fee of \$339.
+The REIT provided \$339 of capital commitments for facility improvements to the new tenant.
+The maturity date of the lease was extended by 2.5 years.

-Overall, at December 31, 2020, the REIT's properties had a weighted average rental rate of \$25.13 per square foot (\$25.28 as at December 31, 2019).
-The decrease from 2019 is due to the addition of the Tesla Laval of 127,398 square feet.
+Overall, at December 31, 2021, the REIT's properties had a weighted average rental rate of \$26.03 per square foot (\$25.13 as at December 31, 2020).
+The increase from 2020 is due to the contractual rent increases and lease renewals applied to specific properties throughout the year.